Petrov, PY (Petar)

 My principle research interests are in the field of EU crisis management and conflict prevention and the development of governance arrangements within the Common Security and Defence Policy over time (CSDP).
 I am also interested in the role of the EU as a political and security actor in the Western Balkans.
 Particularly I am looking in its ability to speak with one voice and apply coherent approach to conflict prevention/crisis-management, democratisation, institution building and long-term stability in post-conflict societies.

-Since 2009, I have been researching (together with Dr Laura Chappell, University of Surrey) capability development within the EU and the evolving European Strategic Culture within the Common Security and Defence Policy.
+Since 2009, I have been researching (together with Dr Laura Chappell, University of Surrey) capability development within the EU and the evolving European Strategic Culture within the Common Security and Defence Policy (CSDP).

-Currently, I am looking into the capability development processes within both the EU and NATO, investigating the impact of the EU's drive towards strategic autonomy on NATO's coherence and effectiveness.
+Currently, I am looking into the strategic outlooks and capability development processes within the EU and NATO, investigating the impact of the EU's drive towards strategic autonomy to the deepening of cooperation in both the CSDP and NATO.

 Between 2015 and 2018, I took active part in the large-scale EU-CIVCAP research project, which was funded through Horizon 2020.
 This project was about analysing the civilian capabilities of the EU, UN and OSCE for conflict prevention and peacebuilding.